imazen/resizer/Plugins/Faces/readme.md

 ## Using the 2.3.1 pre-compiled binaries

-All dlls must match in bitness.
-All dlls are bitness specific.
+All DLLs must match in bitness.
+All DLLs are bitness specific.
 You can't run OpenCV x86 on an x64 app pool or vice versa.

 * [Download 32-bit DLLs](http://downloads.imageresizing.net/OpenCv-min-2.3.1-x86.zip).
 * [Download 64-bit DLLs](http://downloads.imageresizing.net/OpenCv-min-2.3.1-x64.zip).